fsharp/fsharp.org/guides/mac-linux-cross-platform/index.md

     </Project>

-If you need to create a .fsproj file from scratch yourself, either install Xamarin Studio or MonoDevelop, or find an existing one, copy it and edit it by hand.
+To create a .fsproj file from scratch yourself, either install Xamarin Studio or MonoDevelop, or find an existing one, copy it and edit it by hand.

 ### Makefiles

-The F# command-line compiler can be used with Makefiles in the usual way.
+The F# command-line compiler (fsharpc) can be used with Makefiles in the usual way.

 ### FAKE